-On 26 November 2015, the Council of Australian Governments (COAG) Energy Council submitted two rule change requests to the Australian Energy Market Commission (Commission): the Transfer Accuracy Rule Change Request and the Estimated Reads Rule Change Request.
+On 26 November 2015, the Council of Australian Governments (COAG) Energy Council submitted two rule change requests to the Australian Energy Market Commission (Commission): the transfer accuracy rule change request and the estimated reads rule change request.
 These rule changes aimed to improve the process by which customers transfer to new retailers, based on recommendations from the Commission's Review of Electricity Customer Switching, published in April 2014 (Review).
-This draft determination relates to the Estimated Reads Rule Change Request.
+This final determination relates to the estimated reads rule change request.

-A draft determination in relation to the Transfer Accuracy Rule Change Request was published on the same date as this draft determination, and is available on the Commission website under the reference ERC0195.
-In the Transfer Accuracy draft determination, the Commission determined to make a more preferable draft rule to improve the process for resolving transfers that occurred without the customer's consent.
+A final determination in relation to the transfer accuracy rule change request was published on the same date as this final determination, and is available on the Commission website under the reference ERC0195.
+In the transfer accuracy final determination, the Commission determined to make a more preferable final rule to improve the process for resolving transfers that occurred without the customer's consent.